-Ester oil is a synthetic lubricant.
-In the formulations of synthetic oils are commonly used 3 kinds of synthetic base oils:
+Ester oil is a type of synthetic lubricant that's commonly used in the formulation of synthetic oils.

-- POLY ALPHA OLEFINS (PAO): The most popular and widely used (ingredient?) in synthetic and semi synthetic oils.
-PAO have a very good resistance to high temperatures and low volatility.
+- Poly Alpha Olefins (PAO): the most popular and widely used base for synthetic and semi-synthetic oils because of its excellent resistance to high temperatures and low volatility.

 • DETERGENCY AND DISPERSENCY

-The polar character of esters also makes them good solvents and dispersants.
-This allows the esters to solubilise and disperse impurities such as combustion residues and oil degradation, by-products that might otherwise dispose as sludge or varnish deposits.
-These properties result into cleaner operation and improved additive solubility in the final lubricant.
-Cleaner engine or transmission systems will be the consequence.
+The polarity of esters also makes them effective solvents and dispersants, allowing esters to dissolve and scatter impurities such as combustion residues and oil degradation by-products that could otherwise form sludge or varnish deposits within the system.
+As a result, engine or transmission systems run cleaner and the additives are dissolved more easily in the final lubricant.